 The STA Address field is set to the FTO’s MAC address.

-The Target AP Address field is set to the BSSID value of the target APFTR’s MAC address.
+The Target AP Address field is set to the BSSID value of the target APtarget FTR’s MAC address.

 The Status Code field is a value from the options listed in 9.4.1.9 (Status Code field).